Pavan-Gunda/jenkins-pipeline/README.md

 ![img-2](images/pipeline.png)

-this pipeline does the following steps
+This pipeline does the following steps

 1. builds and pushes the docker container
 2. sets labels to nodes so as to use them in node affinity